 As the lava poured out of the vents, the crust on the flow hardened, while inside some parts remained liquid.
 When the eruption came to a stop, the stream of lava feeding a more distant part of the flow also stopped.
 This enclosed stream emptied out and formed a lava tube.
 Some tubes can be miles long and others, like this one, only a hundred feet or so.
 They also can be great fun to explore.
 Geologists think this one was created during the first magma eruption of the cinder cone just off to the east.
 All of this volcanic activity would have been quite a sight to behold.
 The Park Service has some great info on all of this.

 The Mojave lava tube is relatively easy to find (although you don’t see it until you are right up on it).
-Since our last visit in 2008, the NPS has installed a brand new steel staircase descending down into the collapsed portion making it a bit easier to climb down in.
+The NPS has installed a brand new steel staircase descending down into the collapsed portion making it a bit easier to climb down in.
 Walking in the tube is pretty simple too as the floor is covered in fine silt washed in from many rainstorms over the years.